CVE Catalog

 Summary

-Thymeleaf versions up to 3.1.3.RELEASE contain a security bypass vulnerability in the expression execution mechanisms.
+Thymeleaf versions up to 3.1.3.RELEASE contain a security bypass vulnerability in the expression execution mechanism.
 Although the library provides protections against expression injection, it fails to properly neutralize specific syntax patterns, allowing unauthorized expression execution.
-If an application developer passes unvalidated user input directly to the template engine, an unauthenticated remote attacker can bypass protections to achieve Server-Side Template Injection (SSTI).
+An unauthenticated remote attacker can exploit this to achieve Server-Side Template Injection (SSTI) if the application passes unvalidated user input directly to the template engine.

 Risk Assessment